Wednesday, 4 May 2016

 Tulamba Fort: A bastion (22.03.2016.)

-Tulamba Fort: (22.03.2016.)
+Tulamba Fort.
+(22.03.2016.)

-The old Tulamba nothing more than ruins, or to be precise, just some heaps of earth and dust, spread over an area of almost 30 acres.
-These vast ruins show not only the antiquity of this city but also its big size.
-These ruins are also fast disappearing in the absence of any effort to preserve them.
-People are encroaching upon them from all sides and it is certain that if no effort is made, these few ruins will also completely disappear in the near future.
-The ancient city is located at 30° 30' 35.72" N;
+Old Tulamba is now nothing more than ruins, or more precisely, just a few mounds of earth and dust scattered over an area of nearly 30 acres.
+These extensive remains speak not only to the great antiquity of the city but also to its considerable size in ancient times.
+Unfortunately, the ruins are rapidly disappearing due to a complete lack of preservation efforts.
+Encroachments from all sides are eating away at the site, and it is almost certain that, unless action is taken, these last remnants will also vanish in the near future.
+The ruins are located at 30° 30' 35.72" N, 72° 14' 35.78" E.

 Ancient Tulamba: (22.03.2016.)